Deneth-Kavishka/MibileApplicationDevelopment-Testings/README.md

-This is for practicing purposes only and each file is a separate application.
+This is for practice purposes and each file is a separate application.